 - attending a case conference

 - participating in case planning meetings

-- continuing to monitor the child’s or young person’s behaviour in relation to ongoing harm
+- continuing to monitor the child’s or young person’s behaviour and circumstances for signs of reduced or increased risk

 - providing written reports for case planning meetings or court proceedings